 - The hood should be located in a way that the operator is never between the contaminant source and the hood.

 - The natural movement of contaminants should be taken into consideration.
 For example, a hood should be placed above hot processes to trap rising gases and heat.
 A grinding wheel or woodworking machine should be equipped with a partial enclosure to trap the flying particles where they spin off.

-- The flanges or baffles should be used around the hood opening to increase the capture effectiveness and reduce ventilation air requirements.
+- Flanges or baffles should be used around the hood opening to increase the capture effectiveness and reduce ventilation air requirements.

-If a hood moved from two inches away from a source to four inches away (twice the distance), the required airflow will be four times greater to provide the same degree of capture.
+If a hood is moved from two inches away from a source to four inches away (twice the distance), the airflow required to provide the same degree of capture will be four times greater.

 How do I know if a hood is working as designed?